staedi/staedi.github.io/_posts/2020-09-21-multipolygon.md

 ---
 layout: post
-title:  "Geojson with MultiPolygon to Polygon conversion"
+title:  "Simplifying MultiPolygon to Polygon in Geojson"
+last_modified_date: 2021-02-06
 categories: [dev]
 tags: [python, geojson, json, GIS, Polygons]
-nav_order: 12
-parent: Dev
-grand_parent: Posts
 ---

-Anyone who wants to do some Chropleth, or color maps, need to have proper GIS shapefiles.
+Anyone who wants to map **Choropleths**, or color maps, need to have proper GIS shapefiles.
 They're simply collections of cooridnates of each boundary.
 Depending on the complexity of geography, they either contain `MultiPolygon` or `Polygon`.

 ### MultiPolygon and Polygon geometry